 Corruption remains endemic to Kenya’s public sector, scandals that have been exposed, however, have not ended the vice as a result of impunity.

-Afrobarometer’s Global Corruption Barometer – Africa 2019 found out that 67 percent of Kenyans think corruption increased in the previous 12 months and 71 percent thought the government was ‘doing a bad job of tackling corruption’.
+Afrobarometer’s Global Corruption Barometer – Africa 2019 found out that 67 per cent of Kenyans think corruption increased in the previous 12 months and 71 per cent thought the government was ‘doing a bad job of tackling corruption’.

 On the other hand, in Corruption Perceptions Index 2019, Kenya is ranked 137 out of 180 countries with the highest corruption.
 In 2018, the country was ranked 144th placing it in the bottom 21 %.

-The Ethics and Anti Corruption Commission (EACC) says “The National values provided in Article 10 of the Constitution have not been fully entrenched in our society given the culture of corruption and impunity that has permeated the society over a long period of time.”
+The Ethics and Anti-Corruption Commission (EACC) says “The National values provided in Article 10 of the Constitution have not been fully entrenched in our society given the culture of corruption and impunity that has permeated the society over a long period of time.”

-This is besides the Sessional Paper No 8 of 2013 having been approved by Parliament December 2015 aimed at operationalizing and institutionalizing the national values and principles of governance enshrined in the constitution.
+This is besides the Sessional Paper No 8 of 2013 having been approved by Parliament in December 2015 aimed at operationalizing and institutionalizing the national values and principles of governance enshrined in the constitution.

-Between 2014 and 2019, the EACC has recovered KSh13 billion following the conclusion of 180 graft cases it had filed.
+Between 2014 and 2019, the EACC recovered KSh13 billion following the conclusion of 180 graft cases it had filed.

-In 2018, Interior PS Karanja Kibicho in a sworn affidavit admitted that corruption in Kenya has grown by 240 percent over the past five years since President Uhuru Kenyatta’s government came into power.
+In 2018, Interior PS Karanja Kibicho in a sworn affidavit admitted that corruption in Kenya has grown by 240 per cent over the past five years since President Uhuru Kenyatta’s government came into power.

-Recently, the European Commission and External Action Service (EEAS) in an audit report on European Development Fund (EDF) aid to Kenya between 2014 and 2020, “We did not see sufficient evidence that the aid is channeled to where it can do most to reduce poverty.”
+Recently, the European Commission and External Action Service (EEAS) in an audit report on European Development Fund (EDF) aid to Kenya between 2014 and 2020, “We did not see sufficient evidence that the aid is channelled to where it can do most to reduce poverty.”

 Consequently, they recommended that in prioritizing sustainable economic development and the rule of law, “… prioritize sectors with the potential to attract foreign direct investment, create jobs and grow exports, and actions supporting the rule of law, including the fight against corruption.”

-President Uhuru Kenyatta in 2015 declared corruption a threat to National Security.
+President Uhuru Kenyatta in2015 declared corruption a threat to National Security.